 Three other SUSU sabbatical officers initially supported Dawes’ tweets, whether by liking or replying, with one suggestion, now deleted, of bringing their paintbrush.

-The story has already been covered nationally by the right-wing website Guido Fawkes, among others.
+The story has already been picked up nationally by the right-wing website Guido Fawkes, among others.
 In a reply to Guido Fawkes‘ posting of their article on Twitter, the Southampton University Conservative Association have said that they are ‘hoping to put a poppy wreath at the site of the mural tomorrow in order to give it the respect it deserves’.
-The University of Southampton Liberal Democrat society also strongly criticised the defacing tweet late last night.
-On Thursday evening, Conservative MP for Southampton Itchen, Royston Smith also tweeted on the news, stating that he was ‘pleased’ with Dawes’ apology and ‘We can now draw a line under this disappointing day’:
+The University of Southampton Liberal Democrat society also strongly criticised the tweet late last night.
+On Thursday evening, Conservative MP for Southampton Itchen, Royston Smith, also tweeted on the news, stating that he was ‘pleased’ with Dawes’ apology and conveying the hope that ‘We can now draw a line under this disappointing day’:

 Emily Dawes’ comments were insensitive and inappropriate.
 The anger this has generated shows the overwhelming respect and gratitude that exists for our veterans.
 I am pleased Emily has apologised.
 We can now draw a line under this disappointing day. https://t.co/1Qjf1nH63n